 The Giza Pyramids are beautiful pieces of history, and they are absolutely worth a visit – but honestly, they don’t look the way they do in the movies.
 With the traffic (both vehicles and foot traffic) bustling around them, and the huge desert making them seem a little less impressive than a close up of a camera can, they are by far not the only reason why people choose to visit Egypt.

-Egypt also has tons of culture and an abundance of other ancient tourist attractions to explore.
+Egypt also has tons of culture and an abundance of other fantastic Egypt tourist attractions to explore.
 For instance, many people who have visited Egypt in the past have said that they were more impressed by the Valley of Kings than they were by the pyramids.

 6. All of Egypt is a big, hot desert